xjdr/xlib/README.md

 xlib is a collection of tools for building high performance, modern c++ applications.

+Generally there are no dependencies between headers.
+That is not a guarantee.
 This system has only been tested with clang 3.9.
-GCC 6 should work as well.

 # How to use
-xlib is a header only library set (mostly).
+xlib is a header only library set.
+Just include the tools you need.